 Cancer can start almost anywhere in the human body, which is made up of trillions of cells.
 Normally, human cells grow and divide to form new cells as the body needs them.
 When cells grow old or become damaged, they die, and new cells take their place.

-Many cancers form solid tumors, which are masses of tissue.
-Cancers of the blood, such as leukemias, generally do not form solid tumors.
+Many cancers form solid tumours, which are masses of tissue.
+Cancers of the blood, such as leukaemia, generally do not form solid tumours.

-Cancerous tumors are malignant, which means they can spread into, or invade, nearby tissues.
-In addition, as these tumors grow, some cancer cells can break off and travel to distant places in the body through the blood or the lymph system and form new tumors far from the original tumor.
+Cancerous tumours are malignant, which means they can spread into, or invade, nearby tissues.
+In addition, as these tumours grow, some cancer cells can break off and travel to distant places in the body through the blood or the lymph system and form new tumours far from the original tumour.

-Unlike malignant tumors, benign tumors do not spread into, or invade, nearby tissues.
-Benign tumors can sometimes be quite large, however.
-When removed, they usually don’t grow back, whereas malignant tumors sometimes do.
-Unlike most benign tumors elsewhere in the body, benign brain tumors can be life threatening.
+Unlike malignant tumours, benign tumours do not spread into, or invade, nearby tissues.
+Benign tumours can sometimes be quite large, however.
+When removed, they usually don’t grow back, whereas malignant tumours sometimes do.
+Unlike most benign tumours elsewhere in the body, benign brain tumours can be life threatening.

-From the menu of the left you can examine the most common cancers, what are their main symptoms and how they can be diagnosed and treated.
+From the menu on the left you can examine the most common cancers, their main symptoms and how they can be diagnosed and treated.